Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

 ### Step 3: Run the agents' configure procedure

 The Axway Central CLI will guide you through the configuration of the agents.
-See [Embedded Apigee X agents setup](/docs/connect_manage_environ/connect_apigee_x/embedded-agent-setup/) for the prerequisite setup on AWS.
+See [Embedded Apigee X agents setup](/docs/connect_manage_environ/connect_apigee_x/embedded-agent-setup/) for the prerequisite setup on GCP and Apigee.

 Run the following command to start the configuration procedure: